Alin58236/AWS_Learning/AWS Learning/Chapter 2 - IAM, ACCOUNTS AND AWS ORGANISATION.md

 	- **The second ARN doesn't identify the bucket, but all the objects in the bucket!**
 	- Can have 5000 IAM users / account
 	- IAM user can be a member of maximum 10 IAM Groups

 - ## Simple Identity Permissions

-	- In the simpleidentitypermissions folder in the git repo, there is a cloudformation yaml file that contains an iam account and multiple resources.
+	- In the simpleidentitypermissions folder in the git repo, there is a CloudFormation YAML file that contains an IAM account and multiple resources.
 One of the resource is a policy.
-NOTE that the policy is just created, not automatically applied to the iam user
+NOTE that the policy is just created, not automatically applied to the IAM user
-	- That is created as a managed policy, and has to be set to the iam user by the admin!
+	- That is created as a managed policy, and has to be set to the IAM user by the admin!

-	-
+- ## IAM Groups

+	- Containers for managing large numbers on users
+	- Can have policies attached to them that apply to all members
+	- There is no "All Users Group" by default, but you can create one with this specific purpose
+	- Nesting is not supported.
+We cannot have groups within groups
+	- Soft limit of 300 groups per account
+	- Groups are not a true identity.
+They can't be referenced as a principal in a policy